Kitboga (streamer): Technique

 Types of phone scams other than the technical support scam also often involve the scammer giving some reason to connect to the victim's computer.
 In online refund scams, for example, the scammer requests to connect to the victim's computer to access their online banking website.
 When Kitboga interacts with these scammers, in addition to taking the aforementioned precautions, he also uses a fake online banking website he created specifically for use in this type of scambaiting.
-This website contains intentional features and Easter eggs that make it more difficult for the scammer to conduct the scam, both so that the scammer wastes additional time and for the entertainment of Kitboga's audience.
+This website contains features that waste time for scammers, and Easter eggs for the entertainment of Kitboga's audience.

-When baiting IRS scammers and other types of scammers that request payments via gift card, Kitboga uses a piece of computer code to make the gift card redemption page accept any gift code that follows a specified format.
-Then, when the scammer asks him to read out the gift codes so they can redeem them to take payment from the victim, he types them into his own computer and claims them himself, pretending not to know any better.
+When baiting IRS scammers and other types of scammers that request payments via gift card, Kitboga uses a piece of computer code to make the gift card redemption page appear to accept any gift code that follows a specified format.
+Then, when the scammer asks him to read out gift codes so that they can claim them, he types false codes into the page and redeems them himself, pretending not to know any better.

 At the end of bait calls, Kitboga sometimes turns off his voice changer and reveals that he has been aware that the call was an attempted scam the entire time.
 Some of the scammers immediately hang up when Kitboga reveals the ruse to them.
-Others' reactions to this range from anger to regret, with some maintaining that they are legitimate tech support agents.
-Still others are unrepentantly dismissive of Kitboga's hoax, informing him that plenty of impending victims yet await on hold.
+Others' reactions range from anger to regret, with some maintaining that they are legitimate tech support agents.
+Still others are unrepentantly dismissive, informing him that plenty of impending victims yet await on hold.
 In later installments Kitboga has largely moved away from revealing his true nature, for two main reasons: one being that the scammer reaction is often either to pretend to have known all along or hang up, and the other being that he finds it more entertaining to leave the scammer believing that they failed to steal from an actual potential victim.

+Many memes have spawned from Kitboga's videos, one of the most popular being the "Do not redeem" meme that began in August 2020 in which a scammer from India using the fake name "Steve Watson" helplessly watches Kitboga (in the role of an elderly woman named Paula) redeem Google Play gift cards while frantically screaming not to redeem the cards (the scam requires the victim to either send a picture of the code on the back of the gift card or read it out to him, and redeeming them prevents the scammer from receiving the money).
+The original "Do not redeem" video remains one of the most popular videos on his channel, with a view count of 23 million as of September 2025.